Preparing a great cup of tea is an art in itself. It is guided and determined by a lot of elements, the three most important being:

 Steeping details for each type of tea

 Not all numbers stated above are precise because some types of tea can be steeped for various amounts of time using different temperatures of water.
-There is a number of different ingredients you can add to a cup of tea like sugar, milk which goes best with CTC black teas.
+You can add sugar and milk, which goes best with CTC black teas.
 Lemon goes best with green and orthodox black teas.
 But add only a little.

 Listen to your own palate, and find what tastes best to you.
 There are no hard rules of right and wrong approaches to appreciate tea.
 As it is a matter of individual taste.